 (CSA Z462 Annex K)

-On completion of the course the AWWOA will issue to the registered member 0.3 CEU’s
+On completion of this course the registered member will be issued 0.3 CEU’s.

 This course was created using standards that will allow playback on most internet capable devices with standard web browsing capabilities including Apple’s iTouch, iPad, and iPhone, as well as most other smart phones and tablets including those with Android and Windows operating systems.